Localized SEO for International Websites

 The language being used on the site should be identified within the meta data.
 Examples: If the site is in English, use “EN” or If the site is in French, use “FR”.
 Meta description should contain information that identifies your location (city, state, etc).
 If you have a local address, display it on the homepage.

 Conduct keyword research keeping your target audience in mind, search behavior varies across countries and languages.
 All content should be translated for the native language.
 A human translator should be used whenever possible instead of an automatic translation tool.
-Use local language and spellings; Holiday vs. Vacation or Colour vs. Color
+Use local language and spellings; Holiday vs. ivermectin/pyrantel used for in dogs Vacation or Colour vs. Color

 Local Inbound Linking